The Bankrate promise

 - Enough money to meet the bank’s minimum opening deposit for the account

-Then, you will fill out the application to open the product at the financial institution.
+Then, you will fill out the application to open the product.

 How much should you invest in a CD?